SEO Basics for Traditional Marketers

 On-page signals are elements on your website that you can influence directly.
 They include qualities like how many times a keyword appears on a certain page, whether a keyword appears in the page’s title, and whether your headings are properly formatted.

-On-page signals can also be more technical things like how your URLs are structured, whether or not you have any duplicate content on your website, and how long users spend browsing your pages.
+On-page signals can also be more technical things like how your URLs are structured, whether you have any duplicate content on your website, and how long users spend browsing your pages.

 Off-page signals are things you cannot influence directly through your website.